What happened when Sheena Byrom, birth photography and a room full of student midwives got together for an event in South Wales?

 Uprights birth with no lithotomy positions

 Sheena also talked about her travels and her partnership with her daughter Anna.
 She also showed two small clips of people currently working in the birth world that are campaigning for change.
 One of the videos was of Dr Neel Shah The Data Detective who has noticed that the number of cesarean sections being performed is skyrocketing.
 The other short video called Birth Time is a trailer based on a powerful documentary story that is currently in the process of being made.
 It based on supporting women to take ownership of their births.
 To be informed of their choices and supported.
 I highly recommend you take five minutes to view the short videos. (links below)

 Alas, the talk ended and issues of The Practising Midwife Magazine was gifted to everyone.
 Sheena took her time to talk to all those who’d attended the event.
 She posed for photographs, signed copies of her magazine and dished out plenty of hugs.

 The day ended with even more talk about birth with Holly and Melissa over a much needed evening meal. (the less said about the actual meal itself the better!)

 I would like to conclude by giving an enormous thanks to Holly, without whom, this whole event would not have happened.
 To The Swansea University Student Midwifery Society for funding the event.
 The Cinema & Co, Swansea for their stunning space to hold both my exhibition and the event.
-To Tracy for facilitating the BirthSpace morning workshop, (more to follow) Katherine Weare for her spectacular performance.
-Ricki Lake for giving us the rights and licence to show The Business of Being Born.
-Lastly, to Sheena Byrom for taking the six-hour long drive to Wales to visit us. (please come back again soon!)
+To Tracy for facilitating the BirthSpace morning workshop and to Katherine Weare for her spectacular performance.
+Also, Ricki Lake for giving us the rights and licence to show The Business of Being Born.
+Lastly, to Sheena Byrom for taking the six-hour-long drive to Wales to visit us. (please come back again soon!)